elormyador/lux/doc/lux.md

 * list     - list script source
 * load     - load file with debug commands
 * next     - execute one or more commands.
 A multiline command counts as one command.
-* progress - set verbosity level of progress
+* progress - set verbosity level of progress info
 * quit     - exit lux in a controlled manner.
 Runs cleanup if applicable.
 * save     - save debug state to file
 * skip     - skip execution of one or more commands.
 A multiline command counts as one command.

 lineno parameter
 ----------------
 Several commands has a lineno as parameter.
-It is a string which is divided in several components.
-The components are separated with a colon and are used to refer to line numbers in include files and macros.
-Each component may either be a line number, an (possibly abbreviated) file name or a combination of both separated with an at-sign (int@file).

-Assume that there is a file called main, which includes a file called outer at line 4 and the file outer includes a file called inner at line 12.
+It is a string which starts with an optional file component and is followed by a mandatory sequence of numbers.
+The file is separated from the numbers by an at-sign (file@) and the numbers are separated from each others by a colon (3:12:6).
+If the file component is omitted the main script file is assumed.

+Assume the following files:

+  --- main.lux ---
+    1: [doc Example of include files and macros]
+    2:
+    3:     [include outer.luxinc]
+    4:
+    5: [shell demo]
+    6:     [invoke first]

+  --- outer.luxinc ---
+    1: [include inner.luxinc]

+  --- inner.luxinc ---
+    1: [macro first]
+    2:     [invoke second]
+    3: [endmacro]
+    4:
+    5: [macro second]
+    6:     !echo hello
+    7: [endmacro]
+    8:
+    9: [shell demo]
+   10:     !echo world
+   11:     ?echo world
+   12:     ?world

 Here are a few examples of how lineno can be used:

-* 3       - line 3 in file main
-* main    - first line in file main
-* 3@m     - line 3 in file main
+main.lux@3  - line 3 in file main.lux
-* inner   - any line in file inner
-* outer:i - any line in file inner if it is directly included from outer
+3           - same as main.lux@3
-* 12@o:i  - any line in file inner if it is directly included from outer on line 12
+inner@9     - line 9 in file inner.lux
-* 4:12:6  - line 6 in file inner if it is included
+inner@6     - line 6 in (the second macro in) file inner.lux
-            on line 12 in outer and outer is included on line 4 in main.
+main@3:2:6  - on line 4 main.lux invokes the first macro, which
+              on line 2 invokes the second macro which has a line 6 3:2:6       - same as main.lux@3:2:6 main@1:1:10 - on line 1 main.lux includes outer.luxinc, which
+              on line 1 includes inner.lux which has a line 10 1:1:10      - same as main.lux@1:1:10

 attach